 Below El Castillo is a sea cave and a small beach, which is considered to have been the landing site for sea trade with ancient Zama.

 One of the main perks of visiting the Tulum archeological site is that once you are done exploring the site, you can directly access the beach located under El Castillo.
 There is a staircase that will lead you to the beach, where you’ll find incredibly powdery, fine sand and the most turquoise waters you can imagine (though they are often quite rough!).

 The beach normally opens at 10:00 am – as long as the surf allows it.

-Every now and then, strong currents bring a lot of seaweed to this part of the coast and the beach becomes unaccessible (that was the case the last time I visited).
+Every now and then, strong currents bring a lot of seaweed to this part of the coast, and the beach becomes inaccessible (that was the case the last time I visited).
 You may want to check before going whether this is the case!